Relationships: Your School’s Most Valuable Asset

 In this one-day workshop, we will guide school leaders through a deeper understanding of strategies for building trust and engagement, including how they can progressively strengthen relationships with board members, the head of school, other administrators, faculty, and the broader community.

-Just after this one-day workshop, plan to join us for the 2019 MISBO Fall Conference!
+Join us afterward for the 2019 MISBO Fall Conference!

 Visit the Hotel & Travel page for information.